gasparka/thesis/docs/4_examples.rst

     :align: center
     :figclass: align-center

-    Frequency response of moving average filter
+    Frequency response of the moving average filter, illustrated in :numref:`moving_average_noise` and coded in :numref:`mavg-pyha`

 MA filter is implemented by sliding sum, that is divided by the sliding window length.
-The division can be carried out by a shift operation if divisor is power of two.
+The division can be carried out by a shift operation if divisor is a power of two.
 In addition, division can be performed on each sample instead of on the sum, that is ``(a + b) / c = a/c + b/c``.
 This guarantees that the ``sum`` is always in the [-1;1] range and no saturation logic is needed.